Almond milk is a great alternative for those who can't tolerate dairy or for those who just choose not to drink dairy.

 - half gallon jar or pitcher

 - straining cloth - Some people use cheesecloth, I don't.
-I prefer a muslim cloth with a tighter weave than cheesecloth.
+I prefer a muslin cloth with a tighter weave than cheesecloth.
 Cheesecloth tends to let pulp through when squeezed.
 The cloth pictured here is actually a paint straining cloth, they are perfect.

 - a canning funnel(I forgot to put it in this picture, sorry)